laminas/laminas-mail/docs/book/message/attachments.md

 $contentTypeHeader->setType('multipart/related');
 ```

-Note that the above code requires us to manually specify the message content
-type; laminas-mime does not automatically select the multipart type for us, nor
-does laminas-mail populate it by default.

 ## multipart/alternative content

 One of the most common email types sent by web applications is
-`multipart/alternative` messages with both text and HTML parts.
+`multipart/alternative` messages containing both plain text and HTML parts.
+Below, you'll find an example of how to programmatically create one.

 ```php
 use Laminas\Mail\Message;